Alpine Tunnel Loop

 This past week, the memory of that ride found its way into my brain again.
 With the unusually dry, mild fall making access to the high country still possible in mid-October, I decided it was time to give it another go.

-What makes the ride unique is the route includes two old mining-era railroad grades, open only to non-motorized traffic, including its namesake, the Alpine Tunnel Trail.
+What makes the ride unique are those two old mining-era railroad grades, open only to non-motorized traffic, including its namesake, the Alpine Tunnel Trail.

-The Alpine Tunnel Trail is a 2.5-mile trail on the old Denver, South Park and Pacific railroad grade from the historic townsite of Hancock up to the east portal of the Alpine Tunnel.
+The Alpine Tunnel Trail is a 2.5-mile segment of the old Denver, South Park and Pacific railroad grade running from the historic townsite of Hancock up to the east portal of the Alpine Tunnel.
 The Alpine Tunnel is a 1,772 ft. long narrow-gauge railroad tunnel built through the Continental Divide at an elevation of 11,523 feet.
 It was originally built to carry gold ore from the mines near St. Elmo and Hancock to processing plants on the western slope.
-Construction of the tunnel began in 1880 and when it was completed in 1882, it was the highest railroad tunnel in North America.
+Construction of the tunnel began in 1880.
+When it was completed in 1882, it was the highest railroad tunnel in North America.

 The tunnel remained in operation from 1882 until 1910 when, due to diminishing ore production from the local mines and the high cost of maintaining the tunnel, it was abandoned.
 It is believed the tunnel caved in sometime in the 1930s but it wasn’t until the 1990s when it was officially sealed off for safety reasons.